captionpoint/captionpoint-plays/PLAID-AS-HELL.md

 ---

 ---
+template: title

-PLAID AS HELL
+PLAID AS HELL<br>
+by Cat McKay

 ---

-Hello, and welcome to Babes With Blades Theatre Company’s production of "Plaid as Hell"
+Hello, and welcome to Babes With Blades Theatre Company’s production of “Plaid as Hell”

 ---